SPEND THREE DAYS SURROUNDED BY NATURAL WONDERS, RUGGED BEAUTY AND WILDLIFE WITH OUR GUIDE TO KANGAROO ISLAND.

 HOW TO GET TO KANGAROO ISLAND

-You can get to Kangaroo Island with your car on Sealink or take the express passenger-only ferry, Kangaroo Island Connect, both journeys are quick and easy from Cape Jervis direct into Penneshaw.
+You can get to Kangaroo Island on the Sealink ferry with your car or as a passenger from Cape Jervis direct into Penneshaw.
 You can also hire a car in Penneshaw with the fleet from Kangaroo Island Connect.
-Fly direct into the Kingscote from Adelaide or Melbourne with QantasLink or from Adelaide with Rex.
+Fly direct into the Kingscote from Adelaide with QantasLink.